IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 - concepts and
 - field research notes

-all belong on the Gitbook.
+all belong on the OneDrive.

-Engineers and developers can also write to the GitBook due to project-specific requests.
+Engineers and developers can also write to the OneDrive due to project-specific requests.

 ### Github